CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.2.1 General Client.md

 #### SYS.2.1.A38 Integration into contingency planning (A)

 The clients SHOULD be considered in the emergency management process.
-Clients are to be prioritized for recovery based on the business processes for which they are needed.
+The clients are to be prioritized for recovery based on the business processes for which they are needed.
 It is appropriate to provide appropriate emergency procedures by creating at least recovery plans, generating system recovery boot media, and securely storing passwords and cryptographic keys.

 #### SYS.2.1.A39 Uninterruptible and Stable Power Supply [Home Automation] (A)